THE

 -

-Some of the content from Pitch Pro also overlaps with lessons in Bestseller Bootcamp.
+Yes, it’s the only program designed to specifically help you get published.
+That said, some of the content from Pitch Pro overlaps with lessons in Bestseller Bootcamp.
 However, that course is self-paced, broader in scope, and doesn’t offer live coaching and teaching.
 Pitch Pro is designed to be more personalized and interactive so that you can apply every concept to your specific novel and career.
 If you’ve already taken Bestseller Bootcamp, please email team@evenbetter.co for more information.

 -